 Q: What steps is Mid-City taking to prevent further spread of this virus?

-A: Mid-City has created an internal COVID-19 Team, and we are working diligently to ensure we are taking precautions per CDC Guidelines.
-This includes the following:
+A: Mid-City has created an internal COVID-19 Team, and we are working diligently to ensure we are taking precautions per CDC and State of Ohio Guidelines.
+This includes implementing the following practices and policies:

 - Refrain from shaking hands.

 - Wash your hands often with soap and water for at least 20 seconds.